The 20+ Best Things To Do In Idaho in the Winter

 Best Things to Do in Idaho in the Winter

-1. Soak in some hot springs
+1. Soak in 130+ soakable hot springs

 For easy access, try going to Gold Fork Hot Springs or The Springs at Idaho City.
-If you really want to go off the beaten path, visit the Jerry Johnson & Weir Creek Hot Springs in the Nez Perce-Clearwater National Forest.
-These hot springs are only accessible by taking on a one-mile hike through the forest.
+If you want to go off the beaten path, visit the Jerry Johnson & Weir Creek Hot Springs in the Nez Perce-Clearwater National Forest.
+These hot springs are only accessible by taking a one-mile hike through the forest.
 It is a hidden treasure for those looking for more of an adventure.

 The 20+ Best Things To Do In Idaho in the Winter

-2. Go tubing or sledding at Bogus Basin
+2. Go tubing or sledding at Bogus Basin Mountain Recreation Area

 Tubing at Bogus Basin